 '''

 server1# qmgr -c "p s"

 server2# qmgr -c "p s"

+'''

-{ The commands above returns all settings from the active Torque server from either node. '''
+The commands above return all settings from the active Torque server from either node.

-Drop one of the pbs\servers to verify that the secondary server picks up the request:
+a.
+Stop one of the pbs\servers to verify that the secondary server picks up the request: